byterubpay/byterub-site/_posts/2016-01-31-overview-and-logs-for-the-dev-meeting-held-on-2016-01-31.md

 **\<fluffypony>**  I don't think we need to create a pressure-cooker for it
 **\<fluffypony>**  ok can I go on?
 **\<ArticMine>**  There are trade offs here.
 I see problems if dev and master deviate materially
-**\<xmrpromotions>**  it seems like 3 branches as smooth mentioned would be easiest for everyone in long run even if it requires more effort now.
+**\<btrpromotions>**  it seems like 3 branches as smooth mentioned would be easiest for everyone in long run even if it requires more effort now.
 1.dev 3. release and bug fixes
-**\<fluffypony>**  xmrpromotions: otoh we can backport fixes straight into master to allow for immediate testing by affected parties
+**\<fluffypony>**  btrpromotions: otoh we can backport fixes straight into master to allow for immediate testing by affected parties
 **\<ArticMine>**  With bug fixes as a transition from dev to master
 **\<fluffypony>**  again depends on the nature of the bugfix
 **\<fluffypony>**  like warptangent's work on BDB and the importer probably aren't critical enough to go into master